 blood type test, you might also know if you are Rh-positive or Rh-negative.
 This tells

-you whether you have a certain type of protein – or antigen – called Rh factor on
+you whether you have a certain type of protein (antigen) called Rh factor on the surface

-the surface of your red blood cells.
-If your red blood cells don't have this protein,
+of your red blood cells.
+If your red blood cells don't have this protein, you are

-Your doctor will test your blood to see whether you are Rh-negative.
-If your baby
+Your healthcare provider will test your blood to see whether you are Rh-negative.

-is Rh-positive or has other red cell proteins that you do not have, your body may
+If your baby is Rh-positive or has other red cell proteins that you don't have, your

-make antibodies against your baby's blood.
-Your antibodies can cause some of your
+body may make antibodies against your baby's blood.
+Your antibodies can cause some

-baby's red blood cells to break down.
-This can lead to serious blood problems in your
+of your baby's red blood cells to break down.
+This can lead to serious blood problems

 the baby go up.
 Testing the fluid for bilirubin levels will show whether the baby